TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Information Collection and Use

 Registration
-In order to use this Site, we request certain PII from you on the registration form and require you to create a user name and password.
-During registration you are required to give contact information (such as name and email address).
+In order to use this Site, we request certain PII from you on the registration form and require you to create a username and password.
+During registration you are required to give contact information (such as email address).
 We use this information to register you to use our services, contact you to deliver certain services or information you have requested, verify your authority to enter our Site, improve the content and general administration of the Site and our services, provide you with notices regarding goods or services that you have purchased or may wish to purchase in the future and for targeted marketing purposes.

 You will also be asked to provide demographic information (such as gender and birth date). we encourage you to submit this information so we can provide you a more personalized experience on our Site and to verify your authority to use our Site.

-If you opt-in to ourCreator Notification program or certain other optional IMVU services, we also will ask you for your account name, postal address and/or your cell phone number.
-We will use this information to administer the Creator Notication program or other programs, and may use this information to send you notices and information.
+If you opt-in to our Creator Notification program or certain other optional IMVU services, we also will ask you for your account name, postal address and/or your cell phone number.
+We will use this information to administer the Creator Notification program or other programs, and may use this information to send you notices and information.

 Purchases and Orders
 If you wish to Join our VIP program, add credits to your account, or become a creator and purchase your avatar name, or purchase other services, we request certain PII from you on our order form.
 You must provide us with contact information (such as name, email, and billing address) and financial information (such as credit card number, expiration date).